mafoxcs/small-python-projects/README.md

 ### **Project 6, Caesar Cipher:** A simple encryption scheme used thousands of years ago.

 _Convert between letters and numbers to perform math on text._

+### **Project 7, Caesar Hacker:** A program to decrypt Caesar cipher messages without the encryption key.

+_Implement a brute-force cryptanalysis algorithm._